Glossy glazed Mother's Crack Cake bundt with butter-rum glaze dripping down ridged sides on white cake stand

 Room temperature eggs make a significant difference in how well the batter emulsifies.
 I know it’s tempting to grab eggs straight from the fridge, but letting them sit on the counter for 30 minutes before baking really does create a better texture.

-For meal prep enthusiasts, this cake actually gets better after a day or two.
+Meal Prep and Storage Solutions: For meal prep enthusiasts, this cake actually gets better after a day or two.
 The glaze continues to penetrate the cake, making it even more moist.
 I often make this on Saturday for a Sunday gathering.
-Store it covered at room temperature, and it stays perfect for up to 5 days.
-You can also freeze individual slices in freezer-safe containers for up to 3 months.
+Store it covered at room temperature using a good cake dome or airtight container.
+It stays perfect for up to 5 days.
+You can also freeze individual slices in freezer-safe meal prep containers for up to 3 months.
 Just thaw at room temperature when you’re ready to enjoy.
+This is perfect for those following a meal planning system or using meal kit prep strategies.

-If you’re watching your budget, this is one of the most cost-effective impressive desserts you can make.
+Budget-Friendly Baking: If you’re watching your budget, this is one of the most cost-effective impressive desserts you can make.
 A box of cake mix and pudding mix together usually cost less than $3, and the rest are pantry staples.
 You’re looking at under $10 for a cake that serves 12-16 people.
+Compare that to ordering dessert from prepared meal delivery services, and you’re saving a fortune while getting something homemade and special.

-Want to make this even more special?
+Best Bakeware Investment: Want to make this even more special?
 Serve it slightly warm with a scoop of vanilla ice cream.
 The contrast between the warm, boozy cake and cold ice cream is absolutely divine.
+If you’re looking to upgrade your baking game, investing in quality bakeware like a good non-stick bundt pan, heavy-duty cake pans, and a reliable stand mixer will transform your results.
+I recommend brands like Nordic Ware for bundt pans and KitchenAid or Cuisinart for stand mixers.

 FAQs